DSI-FDI/final-project/iteration_2_and_3_dsi.md

 ##3.
 Functional groups and hierarchy

 In this iteration we are going to change the structure and content from the previous iteration.
-We are focusing more on the **two goals for the user**: getting information about the girl (flirting) and be successfull while dating.
+We are focusing more on the **two goals for the user**: getting information about the girl (flirting) and be successful while dating.

 So there are two functional groups.
 Because one is the group when you want to get information about the girl or maybe you want to remember a date you have with the girl.
 The second one is when you are having the date with your love.